huard/copula/trunk/README.txt

-﻿COPULA Open Source Project
+COPULA Open Source Project
 Hosted at code.google.com/p/copula/

 This set of Matlab (TM) files provides the functions needed to estimate the best copula, given a set of copulas and fractiles.

 The method is described in the paper
-Huard, D., Évin, G. and Favre, A-C. Bayesian Copula Selection, Journal of Computational Statistics and Data Analysis, 2005, 51, 809-822.
+Huard, D., �vin, G. and Favre, A-C. Bayesian Copula Selection, Journal of Computational Statistics and Data Analysis, 2005, 51, 809-822.

-Currently, only a subset of bivariate copulas are supported, namely Clayton, Gumbel, Frank, Gaussian, AMH, FGM, Arch12, Arch14.
+Currently, only a subset of bivariate copulas are supported, namely Clayton, Gumbel, Frank, Gaussian, AMH, FGM, Arch12, Arch14, Ind.

 The main function is bcs.m, which computes the probability for a collection of copula families.
 See tests/example.m to see how it works.

 Functions description